EcoFed: Efficient Communication for DNN Partitioning-based Federated Learning

-1) Developing \ActionFed, the first framework that reduces communication overheads of DPFL using approaches optimizing the forward and backward passes in DPFL.
+1) Identifying the limitations of local loss-based DPFL approaches by systematically exploring the accuracy, communication size and training latency of DPFL methods on resource constrained devices.

-2) Proposing novel techniques that use pre-trained initialization on the device-side to eliminate the gradient transmission without significant accuracy degradation and a replay buffer along with quantization for reducing the frequency and volume of activations in DPFL.
+2) Designing, developing and evaluating \mytitle, the first framework to effectively reduce communication overheads of DPFL by proposing novel approaches that optimize the forward and backward passes in DPFL.

-3) Evaluating \ActionFed against suitable state-of-the-art approaches on an experimental testbed comprising resource constrained devices to demonstrate performance improvements when measuring metrics, such as accuracy, communication size and training latency.
+3) Proposing novel techniques that use pre-trained initialization on the device-side to eliminate the need for transferring gradients from the server to the device without significant accuracy degradation and a replay buffer along with quantization for reducing the frequency and volume of activations transferred to the server in DPFL.